swfans/syndre/README.md

 sudo apt install libwildmidi-dev:i386
 ```

-Now as our host is ready, we can start working on the actual `bfgame` sources.
+Now as our host is ready, we can start working on the actual `syndre` sources.
 Go to that folder, and generate build scripts from templates using autotools:

 ```